PaulNovack/PHP-ZTS-ZMQ-Async-Server/readme.md

 Listens on a ZMQ port and processes requests asynchronously

-### Must be running a ZTS build of php.
-See ub20-zts-build.sh for a file that will compile php-zts on a fresh ubuntu 20 server (will add today)
+### Must be running a ZTS build of php with parallel php extension

+The easiest way to get PHP ZTS running is with a docker image and then add pecl install parallel

+Or you may compile PHP with ZTS and parallel extension enabled.

 Currently has an example for sending SQL commands asynchronously.